 Blind Offsets: In case of blind offset acquisitions the coordinates and proper motions of the reference star must be entered into the Target section of the OB.
-The offsets are defined from the reference star to the target (positive offsets for targets North/East of the reference stars).
-The relative offset between reference star and target should be accurately known to about a small fraction of the user selected field of view.
-There is no interactive centering of the science target possible in blind offset mode.
+The offsets are defined from

 12.1.5 RRM acquisition templates

 The Rapid Response Mode (RRM) is being offered starting P78, both in "no_AO" and "NGS" modes.
 The RRM acquisition templates "SINFONI_isf_acq_noAOrrm" and "SINFONI_isf_acq_NGSrrm" are exactly identical to the "SINFONI_isf_acq_noAO" and "SINFONI_isf_acq_NGS" templates.
 Only the name has been changed to display the "rrm" suffix.